 It may just be my favorite oddball creative accessory yet.

-This is the first filter system from Lensbaby, and the first of its kind.
+This is the first filter system from Lensbaby, and the first of its kind, period.
 Known for manual focus, creative effect lenses that go against the grain of most modern lens design, the Omni is a product only Lensbaby would build.
 It is also the first accessory from the company that’s designed to fit on any lens, not just Lensbaby’s own.
+Since the Omni’s original release, the company has continued evolving through expansion packs with additional effects wands to add to the system, the latest being the Flare Expansion Pack.
 I threaded the Omni onto the front of a lens to see how the system holds up — and it may just be my favorite oddball creative accessory yet.

-Editor’s note: The Lensbaby Omni tested in this review is a pre-production model.
-Lensbaby says some minor changes — including a matte black finish on some pieces — were adjusted before production.
+Editor’s note: The Lensbaby Omni photographed is a pre-production model.
+Some minor changes — including a matte black finish on some pieces — were made before final production.

 Gizmos and doohickeys